lifegadget/docker-couchbase/README.md

 		--name=COUCHBASE -t lifegadget/docker-couchbase
 	````

-	Running will force a download and build of the *docker-couchbase* environment the first time run.
-After that the image will reside locally and the cached reference will be used.
+	Running will force a download and build of the *docker-couchbase* environment to a locally executable container.
+After that the image will reside locally and the cached reference can be used.
+This cache, however, is not that useful because once started with `run` we will then just be manageing the resultant container with the commands below in the manage section.

 	Assumptions/Comments: